Written by: Andrew Splatt – Director & Executive Practice Leader

 Generally, there are four elements you must prove to win your supermarket slip and fall injury case.

-You must show that the grocery store’s or shopping centre’s negligent action or inaction caused your injuries and the associated financial loss.
+Next, you must prove negligence by showing that the grocery store’s or shopping centre’s negligent action or inaction caused the slip and fall incident.

-Proving the other party’s failure of duty relies on proof that the supermarket was aware of the hazard and either didn’t act or took insufficient action to prevent harm.
-This evidence typically included photos, videos, witness statements, expert medical assessments, and reports.
+This step involves showing that the owner or manager knew about the hazard and either failed to act or acted inadequately to prevent harm.
+This evidence typically included photos, videos, witness statements, and reports from medical specialists.

 Steps to Take After Slipping on a Wet Floor in a Supermarket

-These are the recommended steps if you have recently had a wet floor slip and fall accident in a supermarket, store, or shopping mall.
+These are the recommended steps if you recently had a wet-floor slip-and-fall accident in a supermarket, store, or shopping mall.

-- Seek personal injury advice.
-Slip and fall lawyers understand public liability insurance claims and what you must prove for a successful outcome.
+4. Seek personal injury advice. slip-and-fall lawyers understand public liability insurance claims and what you must prove for a successful outcome.

 Time Limits for Lodging a Slip and Fall Claim

 Australia has strict time limits for slip-and-fall injury claims.
 A compensation solicitor can explain the applicable lodgement deadline for seeking common law damages.
-However, the general time limit to lodge a public liability claim is three years from the accident date, but there can be other statutory time frames for commencing legal action.
+However, the general time limit for commencing court proceedings for a public liability claim is 3 years from the accident date.
+However, the lodgement date can vary depending on where and how the injury occurred, as well as the type of personal injury claim.

-Our public liability lawyers can explain the time limits that apply to your case.
+Our public liability lawyers can explain the time limits for your circumstances during a free case review.
 Call 1800 700 125

 How Long Does It Take to Get a Slip and Fall Payout?

-The average time to achieve compensation for slips and falls is nine months for moderate and minor injuries and up to 18 months for severe slip-and-fall injuries.
-Supermarket, shopping centre, and grocery store slip-and-fall claims typically have mediated settlements, which avoid expensive and unpredictable court action.
+The average time to receive a slip-and-fall settlement is 9 months for moderate and minor injuries and up to 18 months for serious injuries.
+Supermarket, shopping centre, and grocery store slip-and-fall claims typically settle through mediation, avoiding the expense and unpredictability of district court proceedings.

 However, if public liability claims proceed to court, an outcome can take several years, depending on how the responsible party defends the case.
-An out-of-court settlement is generally preferred as it typically settles in a shorter time frame with lower legal fees.
+An out-of-court settlement is generally preferred, as it typically resolves in a shorter time frame and at lower legal fees.

 Personal Injury Lawyers’ Advice for Public Liability Claims